 Solution #9: See if the Skype Call Issue Is Due to Other Users Currently Logged On.

-Another reason why Skype keeps disconnecting on your Windows device is that another user has logged on using the same account.
-This situation is prevalent among users in an organisation.
+Another potential cause of frequent Skype disconnections on your Windows device could be that another user is logged in using the same account, a situation that is common in organizational settings.

 To fix this, do the following steps: